by Anna Galandzij for the Fairtrade Foundation

 1. In 1994, Green & Black's Maya Gold chocolate bar became the first Fairtrade-certified product in the UK.
 Based on a traditional cocoa-spiced Mayan drink, it set the trend for single-origin chocolate whilst achieving a great write-up from foodies, including the celebrity chef Hugh Fearnley-Whittingstall.

-2. Most cocoa farmers have never tasted chocolate in their life, but farmers from the Fairtrade-certified Kuapa Kokoo cooperative in Ghana own 44% of the Divine chocolate company.
+2. Most cocoa farmers have never tasted chocolate in their life, but farmers from a Fairtrade-certified cooperative in Ghana own 44% of the Divine chocolate company.
 Launched in 1998, it went down in history as the first farmer-owned confectionary brand in the UK.

 3. Cocoa trees grow in tropical environments, within 15 to 20 degrees latitude from the equator.
 The ideal climate for growing cocoa is hot, rainy, and tropical, with lush vegetation to provide shade for the cocoa trees.
 Ghana and Côte d'Ivoire are the top selling countries, with Côte d'Ivoire supplying 40% of the global trade.